 MILWAUKEE, Wis.
-(May 29, 2018) — Blood donations often do not keep pace with hospital demand during the summer months, but every day there are thousands of lives to help save.
-The American Red Cross invites eligible donors to roll up a sleeve during the 13th annual Milwaukee County Zoo Blood Drive Monday, June 18, and Tuesday, June 19, from 9 a.m. to 3 p.m. at the zoo’s Peck Center,10001 W. Bluemound Road, in Milwaukee.
+(June 18, 2019) — To help make sure patients like MaKenzie Schienebeck continue to receive the blood products they need the American Red Cross invites eligible donors to roll up a sleeve during the 14th annual Milwaukee County Zoo Blood Drive Monday, June 24 and Tuesday, June 25 from 9 a.m. to 3 p.m. at the zoo’s Peck Center,10001 W. Bluemound Road, in Milwaukee.

-Nearly 1,279 donations have been collected since this drive’s inception.
-With 279 donations expected to be collected June 18 and 19, this blood drive could surpass a 1,500th donation milestone.
+Over 1,400 lifesaving donations have been collected since this drive’s inception.
+With over 300 lifesaving donations expected to be collected June 24 and 25, 2019.

 Eligible donors with types O, A negative and B negative blood are urged to make a Power Red donation at this blood drive.
 Power Red donors give a concentrated dose of red blood cells during a single donation, allowing them to maximize their impact.
 During this type of donation, red blood cells are separated from other blood components, and the plasma and platelets are safely and comfortably returned to the donor.